Araxiel/HOI4-My-Small-Mods/arax_PersonalPatch/readme.md

 Made these for my German communism playthrough:

 - Some small fixes and more targets for the Volkskommissariats decisions (especially random puppets and liberated countries that were created during my game).
-- Scripted decision that allows to negotiate a peace deal for Finnland if both Germany and Soviets are friendly and communist, and Finland is not fascist.
+- Scripted decision that allows to negotiate a peace deal between Finnland and the Soviet Union, if both Germany and Soviets are friendly and communist, and Finland is not fascist.
-  - Soviets get to hold onto some of the territory they occupy.
+  - Soviets get to hold onto the territory they occupy when the decision ends.
   - Part of Finland becomes a DMZ

 ### France